SusanVanTS/AEDA-Capstone/README.md

 ## Description
 This project is done for a course named 'Associate Enterprise Data Analyst' by The Center of Applied Data Science.
-In this course, it is involving how to use python, jupyter notebook.
-Using pandas package for data manipulation, and numpy for some calculation part.
-We even learnt some visualization package like seaborn, matplotlib to visualize our data better.
-Inside this course, we also learnt SQL to create, modify a database.
+This course, it is involving how to use python, jupyter notebook.
+Using pandas package for data manipulation, and NumPy for some calculation parts.
+We even learned some visualization packages like seaborn, matplotlib to visualize our data better.
+Inside this course, we also learned SQL to create, and modify a database.

 ## Files
 - Capstone_AEDA_group3.ipynb: The main capstone project for my group